troyth/mythOS/README.md

 >
 > 'Dual Core' refers to using two separate LLMs as the CPUs in an LLM OS implementation.
 >
-> In the case of MYTH.OS, each such LLM is defined by an `ICON` file that describes its implementation.
+> In the case of mythOS, each such LLM is defined by an `ICON` file that describes its implementation.
 An `ICON` file contains information such as the inference model, the system prompt, fine-tuning parameters, control vectors, context window size, embedding type, and OS features such as tools and memory.
 >
-> MYTH.OS implements this dual core approach by allowing each core LLM to process the input separately.
+> mythOS implements this dual core approach by allowing each core LLM to process the input separately.
 This can be done by addressing an input to a specific core LLM or by sending it to both simultaneously.

 ## ANI

-MYTH.OS uses the [ANI](ANI.md) ("An I") database schema to describe each of its two core LLMs and their OS environments, such as tools and memory.
+mythOS uses the [ANI](ANI.md) ("An I") database schema to describe each of its two core LLMs and their OS environments, such as tools and memory.
 This allows for saving and developing profiles and curating their combination.

 ## ⚡ Quickstart

-The two main ways to install MYTH.OS are through **pypi** (`pip`) or via **Docker**:
+The two main ways to install mythOS are through **pypi** (`pip`) or via **Docker**:
-* **`pip`** (guide below) - the easiest way to try MYTH.OS, will default to using SQLite and ChromaDB for the database backends
+* **`pip`** (guide below) - the easiest way to try mythOS, will default to using SQLite and ChromaDB for the database backends
 * **Docker** (guide [here](https://docs.letta.com/install#run-letta-with-docker)) - recommended for production settings, will default to using Postgres (+ pgvector) for the database backend

 ### Step 1 - Install Letta using `pip`